 For the majority of workshops, 2 points are allocated within the group; one point to the brigade that stood out according to the criteria of the workshop (eg: visual presentation, cutting techniques, etc.) and one point to the brigade that best answered the quiz question.
 During the 3 challenges, each brigade is evaluated individually according to an evaluation grid.
 These challenges allow each team to accumulate up to 48 points.
 The brigades that have accumulated the most points at the end of the year will be declared the winner and may participate in inter-school competitions.

 The brigade having accumulated the most points at the end of the year is declared the winner and can participate in the inter-school competitions.
 Competitions are offered to all schools, but are optional.
 The best brigades in the region compete in a culinary competition inspired by the third challenge.
-At the end of several levels of competition, the 5 best brigades in Quebec meet in the provincial final, moderated by Ricardo.
+At the end of several levels of competition, the 5 best brigades meet in the national final, moderated by Ricardo.
 A jury of top chefs determines the winning brigade of the year!

 Cook Your Future (CTA) is a culinary education program for young people with special life challenges.
 The aim is to acquire the tools necessary for their food autonomy.
 The CUYF program can be offered in two different ways: directly to young people from youth centers, in their environment and with the support of their educators, or directly in schools for youth with an atypical educational background.